-The future focus of QFES is reflected in its strategic plan.
-The strategic plan provides a four-year blueprint for the department and communicates its priorities to QFES personnel (staff and volunteers), stakeholders and clients.
-Key priorities for the department during 2019-20 include:
+The future focus of QFES is reflected in its 2017-2021 strategic plan.
+The strategic plan provides a four year blueprint for the department and communicates QFES' organisational priorities to staff, stakeholders and clients.

+Key priorities for the department during 2018-19 include: